pas-campitiello/python/3-15-ExeForNewLanguage.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Operator_overloading):

-> In programming, operator overloading, sometimes termed operator ad hoc polymorphism, is a specific case of polymorphism, where different operators have different implementations depending on their arguments.
+> In programming, **operator overloading**, sometimes termed operator ad hoc polymorphism, is a specific case of polymorphism, where different operators have different implementations depending on their arguments.
 Operator overloading is generally defined by a programming language, a programmer, or both.

+> [...]
-> Operator overloading is syntactic sugar (in computer science, syntactic sugar is syntax within a programming language that is designed to make things easier to read or to express), and is used because it allows programming using notation nearer to the target domain and allows user-defined types a similar level of syntactic support as types built into a language.
+> In computer science, **syntactic sugar** is syntax within a programming language that is designed to make things easier to read or to express.
+Operator overloading is syntactic sugar and is used because it allows programming using notation nearer to the target domain and allows user-defined types a similar level of syntactic support as types built into a language.
 It is common, for example, in scientific computing, where it allows computing representations of mathematical objects to be manipulated with the same syntax as on paper.
+> [...]
 > Operator overloading does not change the expressive power of a language (with functions), as it can be emulated using function calls.
 For example, consider variables a, b, c of some user-defined type, such as matrices:
 a + b * c